Lilymaetay/brookesblog/_posts/2020-12-23-meme-will-change-the-way-you-look-at-kfc.md

 > "If you work at KFC and you have a GoFundMe to pay for medical bills drop the link here"
 >
 > "This has enough retweets now \[more than 33,000 as we write this] that the people at KFC HQ have definitely seen it, so seems like a good opportunity to remind them they need to pay their employees a living wage."

+This kind gesture will definetly bring a smile to KFC workers, especially at Christmas.